 Why are Discover Cards not accepted everywhere?

-It’s not always clear why some merchants still do not accept Discover credit cards.
-When Discover was founded in 1986, it had to catch up with the other three big credit card networks.
+It’s not always clear why some merchants still don’t accept credit cards from Discover.
+When Discover was founded in 1986, it had to catch up with other credit card networks.
 Our merchant acceptance has grown by millions since then.
-And over 30 years later, Discover Cards are now accepted at 99% of places that take credit cards nationwide.1 So, it’s easy to earn Discover rewards when you shop in stores or online, pay bills, order food and so much more.
+And over 30 years later, Discover Cards are now accepted at 99% of places that take credit cards nationwide.1 So, it’s easy to earn Discover rewards when you shop in stores or online, pay bills, order food, and so much more.